oneapi-src/oneAPI-samples/Tools/ApplicationDebugger/guided_matrix_mult_Exceptions/README.md

 These instructions assume you have installed the Intel® Distribution for GDB* and have a basic working knowledge of GDB.

+### Setting up to Debug on the GPU
 To learn how setup and use Intel® Distribution for GDB*, see the *[Get Started with Intel® Distribution for GDB* on Linux* OS Host](https://www.intel.com/content/www/us/en/docs/distribution-for-gdb/get-started-guide-linux/current/overview.html)*.
+Additional setup instructions you should follow are at *[GDB-PVC debugger](https://dgpu-docs.intel.com/system-user-guides/DNP-Max-1100-userguide/DNP-Max-1100-userguide.html#gdb-pvc-debugger)* and *[Configuring Kernel Boot Parameters](https://dgpu-docs.intel.com/driver/configuring-kernel-boot-parameters.html)*.

+Documentation on using the debugger in a variety of situations can be found at *[Debug Examples in Linux](https://www.intel.com/content/www/us/en/docs/distribution-for-gdb/tutorial-debugging-dpcpp-linux/current/overview.html)*

 >**Note**: SYCL applications will use the oneAPI Level Zero runtime by default. oneAPI Level Zero provides a low-level, direct-to-metal interface for the devices in a oneAPI platform.
 For more information see the *[Level Zero Specification Documentation - Introduction](https://oneapi-src.github.io/level-zero-spec/level-zero/latest/core/INTRO.html)* and *[Intel® oneAPI Level Zero](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference/current/intel-oneapi-level-zero.html)*.

 ### Fixing the Null Pointer Version

 In `1_matrix_mul_null_pointer` a null pointer is passed to a SYCL `memcpy` statement.
 The error message clearly tells you which `memcpy` statement caused the error.

 ```
    ./1_matrix_mul_null_pointer